_JPG.jpg)

 Cracking the Code – Borderless (borderlessjournal.com)

-The Rubik’s Cube Craze was pushed
+pushed the Rubik's Cube Craze

 like some mathematician’s drug